flotzilla/cstat/README.md

 * update password for webrepl access in `webrepl_cfg.py`
 * driver for SSD1306 OLED was found [here](https://github.com/micropython/micropython/blob/master/drivers/display/ssd1306.py).
 If you want to use latest version, please, update local ssd1306.py file
 * upload all files with `http://micropython.org/webrepl/` or console utils, like `ampy --port /dev/ttyUSB0 put <filename>`

+# Display stats
+* first line - date of last update from ministry of health
+* second line
+    * A - active cases total
+    * R - recovered total
+    * D - deaths - total deaths
+* third line - addition for each column by last day

 # About
 Statistics will update once in a hour from this url `https://cdn.pravda.com/cdn/covid-19/ukraine.json`, provided by ukrainian news site [Украинская правда](pravda.com.ua)